ellipsesynergie/api-response/README.md

 ```

 #### Install in Laravel 4
+Unfortunately, since the release 0.9.0, Laravel 4 is no longer supported because `league/fractal@0.12` no longer support this version.

+#### Install in Laravel 5
 Once this operation completes, you need to add the service provider.
 Open `app/config/app.php`, and add a new item to the providers array.

 ```php